OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 OpenNebula provides a script that must be run **before** it is upgraded.
 This script can be downloaded from TODO.

+.. important:: Before the pre-migration script can be executed you must edit the /etc/one/oned.conf configuration file and change the DS_MAD_CONF vcenter section: PERSISTENT_ONLY must be changed to NO and REQUIRED_ATTRS should be set to "" so VCENTER_CLUSTER is no longer required.
+OpenNebula services must be restarted once the oned.conf file is changed.

 The script will perform the following tasks:

 * It will inspect all OpenNebula hosts that represents vCenter clusters and it will establish a connection with every vcenter instance that if founds using the stored credentials.